 None of the Key Senior Management has any family relationship with any Director and/or major shareholder of Sime Darby Property Berhad.

 None of the Key Senior Management has any conflict of interest with Sime Darby Property Berhad.

-None of the Key Se
+Shareholdings None of the Key Senior Management has been